-Over any finite period T, this is only an approximation.
+Over any finite period \mathcal{T} , this is only an approximation.
 We must therefore set a detection limit or threshold, below which an apparent imbalance may the result of neglecting the inventory.
-This threshold is a function of the balancing period T.
+This threshold is a function of the balancing period \mathcal{T} .

-The time period \mathcal{T} must be sufficiently long for the flow in and out of the pipeline to be large in comparison with the change in pipeline inventory.
-In many cases, a very large value will be required, as for example:
+The time period T must be sufficiently long for the flow in and out of the pipeline to be large in comparison with the change in pipeline inventory.
+In many cases, a large time value will be required, as especially during:

-- Start-up of a pipeline

-- Change of pressure at inlet or outlet, even the change is small
+- Start-up of a pipeline - Change of pressure at inlet or outlet, even if the change is small

-- Product change

-- HVL pipelines, most of the time